Search TV and Radio

 News, discussion, features and ideas until midday.
 A fresh attitude on current affairs, the news behind the news, in-depth documentaries, sport from the outfield, politics from the insiders.

 The Best of RNZ's Podcasts.
-Join The Detail team every weekday as they make sense of the big stories with the country’s best journalists and experts.
+Legislation, issues and insights from Parliament.
+The House is produced for RNZ with funding from Parliament’s Office of the Clerk.
+RNZ's The House - journalism focused on Parliamentary legislation, issues and insights - is made with funding from Parliament's Office of the Clerk.
+Join The Detail team six days a week as they make sense of the big stories with the country’s best journalists and experts.
 Produced by Newsroom for RNZ, and made possible by NZ on Air.
-Listen on RNZ National at 6.30pm Monday-Thursday.
+Listen on RNZ National at 7pm Monday-Thursday during The Panel.
 The inside and personal story of the key moments from sporting history.

 Sunday Morning